Continuing Education Activity

 Women utilizing the IM depot contraceptive injection reported gastrointestinal effects such as abdominal pain, nausea, and bloating.
 Recipients of the subcutaneous contraceptive injections

-Progestins stimulate the respiratory center and, as a result, during pregnancy as well as the luteal phase of the menstrual cycle in women.
-MPA can cause women to hyperventilate and become hypocapnic due to elevated levels of endogenous progestins.
+Progestins stimulate the respiratory center and, as a result, during pregnancy and the luteal phase of the menstrual cycle in women.
+In addition, MPA can cause women to hyperventilate and become hypocapnic due to elevated levels of endogenous progestins.

 A study conducted in Thailand reported that pregnant women who took MPA had infants with polysyndactyly.
 The study also determined that the infants of these mothers were at an increased risk of having chromosomal abnormalities.